 #06 The Citadel, Hué

 The former capital’s historic citadel, mausoleums and gardens are idiosyncratic enough to impress even the most jaded traveller.

 Enjoy a performance of mua roi nuoc, an art form developed in the Red River Delta around Hanoi.

 #08 Express Silk Tailoring

 Visit one of the many Hoi An tailors who can rustle up a made-to-measure silk dress or suit in just a few hours.

 #09 Trekking around Sa Pa

 Trek in the northern mountains around Sa Pa – a small market town perched on a plateau facing Fan Si Pan, Vietnam’s highest peak.

 #10 Lak Lake

-Paddle the serene waters of Lak Lake in a dug-out canoe, ride on an elephant or take a guided trek into the surrounding forests before a sunset feast overlooking the water.
+Paddle the serene waters of Lak Lake in a dug-out canoe or take a guided trek into the surrounding forests before a sunset feast overlooking the water.